Octodet/elasticsearch-mcp/README.md

 This server can be used with any MCP-compatible client, including:

 - OpenAI's ChatGPT via MCP plugins
-- Anthropic's Claude via MCP plugins
+- Anthropic's Claude Desktop
+- Claude in VS Code
 - Custom applications using the MCP SDK

 ## Programmatic Usage